ALEHACKsp/SADcipher/README.md

 ## How do I decrypt the files?

-Here is a small poc I wrote for the decryption process:
+Here is a small poc code I wrote for the decryption process:
 ```cpp
 FILE* stream = fopen(fName, "rb");
 DWORD size   = 0;//your file size, can be easily found using winAPI functions